-Use a tablespoon of peanut butter to top two slices of grain bread, then pair it with a cup of eight ounces of orange juice, and a cup of yogurt (fat-free).
+Use a tablespoon of 100% natural peanut butter to top two slices of whole-grain bread, then pair it with a cup of eight ounces of 100% pure orange juice, and a cup of greek yogurt.

 Cereal with Milk

-Go for a cup of fortified soy milk with two cups of cereal (fortified).
-You may also add it up with eight ounces of orange juice, along with a tablespoon of peanut butter spread on a half whole-grain bagel.
+Go for a cup of fortified soy milk with two cups of whole-grain cereal (fortified).
+You may also add it up with a glass of orange juice, along with a tablespoon of 100% natural peanut butter spread on a half whole-grain bagel.

 Waffle Topped with Fruit and Yogurt

-Enjoy a cup of blackberries, raspberries, or strawberries with a topping of half yogurt (low fat) on a whole-grain waffle.
+Enjoy a cup of blackberries, raspberries, or strawberries with a topping of greek yogurt on a whole-grain waffle.